alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

   > **Note:** The bandwidth cap `BWCAP` operates on the transaction level and, because of its simple implementation, the accuracy is limited.
   > When set to a small value it allows only a small number of transactions for each pulse cycle.
   > Once the counter has reached or exceeded the configured cap, no transactions will be allowed before the next pulse cycle.
-  > In order to minimise this effect some possible solutions are:
+  > In order to minimize this effect some possible solutions are:
   >
   >- scale up all the parameters to a reasonably large value.
   >- scale up `BWCAP` as a multiple of the burst length (in this case bulk traffic will not face rounding errors in the bandwidth cap).